 Each item in the new Swim by Everlane collection is crafted from 82 percent regenerated nylon made with recycled plastic.
 (The other 18 percent is elastane, which can’t be sourced from recycled materials—yet—but Everlane says it’s working on it.)
 The result is a quick-drying and fade-resistant suit that can be machine washed in cold water and hang dried.

-With seven different styles and eight colors, the collection starts at $30 for swimsuit bottoms, $40 for bikini tops, and $65 for one-piece swimsuits.
-Seven of the eight color options are monochromatic, but the one pattern—a navy floral—runs $5 more in the four styles in which it is available.
+With eight different styles, the collection typically starts at $30 for swimsuit bottoms, $40 for bikini tops, and $65 for one-piece swimsuits.
+Right now, select colors and styles are marked down anywhere from 15 to 50 percent, bringing those prices down as low as $15 for swimsuit bottoms, $30 for bikini tops, and $45 for one-piece swimsuits.
 Each item is sold separately so you can mix and match to your heart’s content.

 Article continues below advertisement